10 Abandoned Hotels That Will Give You Chills

 Something wicked this way

 What is it about abandoned hotels (or really, anything abandoned) that piques our interest?
 Is it the secret stories that only a select few know?
 The mystery of those that saw the place in its prime?
 Whatever the reason may be, we know that you want to dig up the dirt on these creepy abandoned hotels.
 Consider this a warning, however: We can’t be held responsible for what you may find.
-If you’re still in detective mode, check out these 20 abandoned places that were overrun by nature next.

 A small town gets smaller

 On Adelaide Street in the tiny municipality of Birdsville, Australia, you’ll find the ruins of what was once the Royal Hotel, built circa 1883.
 “Birdsville is well-known for its dust storms, the scorching heat in summer, and its loneliness,” writes Rita’s Outback Guide.
 The Royal operated as a hotel for only 40 years.
 For a brief period in the early 20th century, it was used as a hospital/nursing home by a religious mission.
 When the mission left, the town’s population dwindled (in 2016, the population was a mere 140), and the building was left to deteriorate.
 Check out these other 14 historic places that are now abandoned.